 At least, that’s what’s supposed to happen.
 Sometimes, those connections become blocked or go a little awry.
 The hands and feet both contain points of connection to the major organs and areas of the body.

-Hand reflexology uses these point to improve the connection between the various parts of your body, ensuring connections are clear and everything can effectively communicate and work in harmony.
+Hand reflexology uses these points to improve the connection between the various parts of your body, ensuring connections are clear and everything can effectively communicate and work in harmony.
 But which part connects to where?

 While we do not recommend you attempt to use these reflexology points yourself, we know a lot of you are curious about which parts of the hand trigger a reflex in which parts of the body.
 To demystify the process somewhat, here is a chart showing all the reflexology points in the hands…